What is the holiday of Purim?

 Purim is a two-day celebration to remember the events recorded in the book of Esther.
-Specific instructions are given in Esther, but over the years, traditions have been added to make this a fun and memorable holiday.
+The original instructions are given in the book Esther chapter nine, but over the years, traditions have been added to make this a fun and memorable holiday.

 The term Purim comes from the Hebrew word for lots.
-This refers back to the story of Purim in which lots were cast by Haman to determine the date of destruction for the Jews.
+This refers back to the story of Purim in which lots were cast by Haman, the bad guy of the story, to determine the date of destruction for the Jews in Persia.

 Today, Purim is a very joyful and fun holiday, complete with family, friends, storytelling, dressing up, and special foods.

-The day before Purim, Adar 13, is known as Esther’s Fast.
-Many fast that day to remember that the enemies of God’s people still exist and we need the Lord to strengthen us for the tasks He has for us.
-This year, Esther’s Fast is on March 25, 2021.
+The day before Purim, Adar 13, is known as Esther’s Fast in remembrance of the fast Esther declared before she went in to see the king (Esther 4:15-17) Today, is a fast that day to remember that the enemies of God’s people still exist and we need the Lord to strengthen us for the tasks He has for us.
+This year, Esther’s Fast is on March 6, 2023.